How to Can Peaches - Beginner Peach Canning Recipe

 Instructions

-- Fill sterilized canning jars with peach slices.
-Ladle hot syrup over peaches, leaving ½ inch headspace.
+3. Fill sterilized canning jars with peaches and syrup.
+Ladle enough hot syrup over the peaches to leave a ½ inch headspace.

 Notes